 Lauren Cohen Fisher serves in a joint role as Jewish Studies faculty and Colby’s Hillel advisor.
 She returns to Waterville after years at Hillel International’s Center for Jewish and Israel Education, where she developed Masterclass: Israel, a pedagogy fellowship for Hillel professionals across North America, and Kol Yisrael, a six-week learning cohort about Israel that is slated to reach its 1,000th student this year.
 Lauren received her bachelor’s degree in Government and Creative Writing from Colby and her master’s in Security/Diplomacy Studies from Tel Aviv University.
 She will be teaching the Israel-related courses in the Jewish Studies department.
 Lauren has been recognized as a national leader in Israel education, consulting for the Foundation for Jewish Camps, BBYO, Makom, Hillel International, and Moishe House.
 When not on campus, Lauren can be found singing niggunim to herself, hiking, gathering community, or trying to get her friends to participate in ice breakers.

-Liz Soloway Snider served as administrator and Hebrew-school teacher at Adas Yoshuron Synagogue in Rockland, Maine, for many years.
-Previously she worked at the U.S. Holocaust Memorial Museum in Washington, D.C., and at Moment Magazine.
-A native of New York, she graduated from Brown University with a degree in Religious Studies.
+Liz Soloway Snider joined the Center in its early days as an all-around office person.
+She now serves as program coordinator, supporting all Center programs and running the Fall Shabbaton.
+Previously she served as administrator and educator at Adas Yoshuron Synagogue in Rockland, Maine.
+She also worked at the Wexner Learning Center of the U.S. Holocaust Memorial Museum in Washington, D.C., and as an editor at Moment Magazine.
+A native of New York, she graduated from Brown University with a degree in religious studies.
 She lives with her family in Belfast, Maine.